Leave No Trace

 BE COURTEOUS OF OTHERS

-- Practicing good camp and trail etiquette helps insure that everyone enjoys their visit to the backcountry.
+- Practicing good camp and trail etiquette helps ensure that everyone enjoys their visit to the backcountry.

 - Be aware of your noise levels.
 Sounds travels easily in the backcountry.